trianah/You-Dont-Know-JS/scope & closures/ch4.md

 }
 ```

-However, it's important to note that this behavior is not reliable and is subject to change in future versions of JavaScript, so it's probably best to avoid declaring functions in blocks.
+However, it's important to note that this behavior is not reliable and is subject to change in future versions of JavaScript, so it's probably best to ==avoid declaring functions in blocks.==

 ## Review (TL;DR)